mattermost/docs/source/install/self-managed-changelog.md

  - Under ``JobSettings`` in ``config.json``:
     - Added a new cleanup job to regularly remove outdated config entries from the database.
 The threshold for this setting can be adjusted with ``CleanupConfigThresholdDays``.
  - Under ``ElasticsearchSettings`` in ``config.json``:
-    - Elasticsearch and Bleve indexing have been revamped to be much more efficient and faster.
-The config parameter ``BulkIndexingTimeWindowSeconds`` for both Elasticsearch and bleve is now deprecated and no longer used.
+    - Elasticsearch (Enterprise Edition) and Bleve indexing have been revamped to be much more efficient and faster.
+The config parameter ``BulkIndexingTimeWindowSeconds`` for both Elasticsearch and Bleve is now deprecated and no longer used.
 A new config parameter called ``BatchSize`` has been introduced instead.
 This parameter controls the number of objects that can be indexed in a single batch.
 This makes things more efficient and maintains a constant workload.

 #### API Changes
  - Added a new API endpoint ``POST /api/v4/users/{user_id}/teams/{team_id}/threads/{thread_id}/set_unread/{post_id}`` to set a thread as unread by post id.